Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 v.
 The company has neither declared nor paid any dividend during the year.
 Hence, reporting the compliance with section 123 of the Act is not applicable.

 vi.
-Based on our examination which included test checks, the company has used an accounting software for maintaining its books of account for the financial year ended March 31, 2024, which has a feature of recording audit trail (edit log) facility and the same has been operative from 01/04/2023 for all relevant transactions recorded in the software.
+Based on our examination which included test checks, the company has used an accounting software for maintaining its books of account for the financial year ended March 31, 2025, which has a feature of recording audit trail (edit log) facility and the same has been operative throughout the year for all relevant transactions recorded in the software systems.
 Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with.

 Mukund Sarda